cbernecker/medium/Readme.md

 5. **Question-Answering Chain:** Utilize the integrated components to answer specific queries with contextual information.

-You can find the notebook here: [RAG Question Answering System](question_answering_rag.ipynb)
+You can find the notebook here: [RAG Question Answering System](question_answering_rag.ipynb) If you want to use OpenAI you can jump to the following notebook: [RAG Question Answering System with OpenAI](question_answering_rag_openAI.ipynb)